HIGHLIGHTS Of Mera Peak Climbing

 Mera Peak is precisely one of the majestic trekking peaks in Nepal.
 It is truly a remarkable adventure into the wild area of Hinku Valley in the eastern Khumbu Region.
 Popularly known as Nepal’s highest trekking peak, the top of the summit offers a spectacular panorama of five peaks above 8,000m.
 In spite of the fact that the peak is highest, however, it is less difficult as compared to Island Peak of 6,189m.

 Starting the journey from Lukla we further walk into the forest trail on the slope below the ridge and mountain cliff.
 Likewise, we keep on moving south the Chhuthanga walking 4/5 hrs.
 Then passing through the blossoming rhododendron forest and crossing Chhetra La Danda you get to witness some mesmerizing views.
 The journey further leads to the beautiful Hinku Valley.
 And the scenic view from this valley is however magical indeed!

-Exploring the beautiful trail of Thagnak and Khare the trek further proceed to the High Camp of Mera.
-And before reaching the High camp you certainly need 4/5 hrs walk in the snowy trail.
+Exploring the beautiful trail of Thagnak and Khare the trek further proceeds to the High Camp of Mera.
+And before reaching the High camp you certainly need 4/5 hrs to walk in the snowy trail.
 The journey gets more interesting as you get closer to Mera Summit.
-After 8/9 hrs of walk, you are finally on top of Mera Peak.
+After 8/9 hrs of walking, you are finally on top of Mera Peak.

 Best Season For Mera Peak Climbing

 The Autumn (September to December) and Spring (March to June) marks the best season for any trekking in Nepal so Mera Peak Climbing is no different.
 These seasons normally bring a long course of stable weather.
 In spite of the fact that the temperatures at the surface are yet incredibly cold, it is acceptable.